skywall/nd013-c1-vision-starter/README.md

 - [Tensorboard.dev](https://tensorboard.dev/experiment/JZM4sWFbRbG1XQ7n7jxJsA/#scalars)
 - Better mAP - 16.13%
 - Model still performs bad on small bounding boxes - mAP = <5%
-- It's not a good practise to change multiple parameters of the model simultaneously (optimizer & lr), but I prefer to try to iterate faster across multiple solutions at this project
+- It's not a good practice to change multiple parameters of the model simultaneously (optimizer & lr), but I prefer to try to iterate faster across multiple solutions at this project
-- We can see big influence of learning rate change at 15k step mark
+- We can see a big influence of learning rate change at 15k step mark

 ![01_precision](assets/experiments/01_precision.png)
 ![01_loss](assets/experiments/01_loss.png)

 #### Experiment 2 - Adam optimizer with faster lr decrease

-This experiment focus on faster fine-tuning (`0.0001` from 10k step instead of 15k).
+This experiment focuses on faster fine-tuning (`0.0001` from 10k step instead of 15k).

 | Config       | Value                                                                                           |
 |--------------|-------------------------------------------------------------------------------------------------|